 Whole Life Insurance

-Whole life is a type of permanent life insurance coverage.
-With permanent life insurance, the insured will obtain both death benefit protection, along with a cash value component where funds are allowed to build up on a tax-deferred basis.
+A type of permanent policy where the insured obtains death benefit coverage, and a cash value account where funds are allowed to build up on a tax-deferred basis.

 This means that there will be no taxes due during the time of growth, unless or until the policyholder actually withdraws the money from the policy.
 The cash in a whole life policy will grow at a set minimum rate of interest over time.